 Although the electronic signature is not a new technology – the first European norm* to regulate electronic signatures is from 1999 – many potential clients could be suspicious of other methods of signing that are not the traditional handwritten signature with a pen and paper.
 The question is fair – “but … is the electronic signature legal?” – and in this post we will answer it, so that it doesn’t create any inconvenience when closing a sale.

 “I signed a contract with an electronic signature … is it legal?”

-If you are facing the critical moment of the entire sale and you have an electronic signature solution, such as the one that Signaturit offers, the final step will put a cherry on top of your sales efforts: your client will sign the contract from your tablet, or his/her smartphone or computer, and both of you will receive a copy of the signed contract in your email account.
+If you are facing the critical moment of the entire sale and you have an electronic signature solution, such as those offered Signaturit, the final step will put a cherry on top of your sales efforts: your client will sign the contract from your tablet, or his/her smartphone or computer with both of you will receiving a copy of the signed contract via email.
 Speed, efficiency and with no further delays.

 Now, what happens when your potential client shows reluctance concerning the legality of signing with an electronic signature?
 Well, it’s not a big deal, because the electronic signature is legal, so don’t let this objection make you lose a sale.

 What laws regulate the electronic signature in the European Union?